kariy/blog/content/blog/i-yearn-for-something-more.md

 from the outside looking in
-everyone tells you to it's better to stay that i'd be crazy to leave what i have that the odds favor comfort and security
+everyone tells you to it's better to stay that you'd be crazy to leave what you have that the odds favor comfort and security

 but they don't see